roadrunner-server/roadrunner-docs/docs/en/known-issues/stdout-crc.md

 # Invalid message sent to STDOUT

-This message `validation failed on the message sent to STDOUT: see: https://bit.ly/3a8iQTQ, invalid message ...` means that you or some application sent a non-correct message (raw) to the `STDOUT`.
+This message `validation failed on the message sent to STDOUT, RR docs: https://bit.ly/3a8iQTQ, invalid message: ...` means that you or some application sent a non-correct message (raw) to the `STDOUT`.
 Process `STDOUT` is reserved for the RR communication with the PHP process via the `goridge` protocol (`v3`).

 How to fix that?